bhm-heddy/42Project_42sh_shell_unix/README.md

 ## Disclaimer

-42sh shell can be compiled on all unix system, but this code was developed and tested on Linux distributions and as a result an unexpected error may occured (mostly for syscalls and signals).
+42sh shell can be compiled on all unix system, but this code was developed and tested on Linux distributions and as a result an unexpected error may occured on mac os (mostly for syscalls and signals).

 ## Credits